Sleep + Exercise Science

 Elite Athlete Sleep Research

-Studies of elite athletes sleeping an extended 10 hours per night during training camps (compared to their normal 7-8 hours) have shown measurable improvements in sprint times, reaction times, and shooting accuracy within 2-3 weeks.
-A widely cited study of Stanford University basketball players found that 5-7 weeks of sleep extension to 10 hours per night produced significant improvements in sprint times (284ms faster on 282-foot sprint), free throw accuracy (+9%), and 3-point shooting accuracy (+9.2%).
+Studies of elite athletes sleeping an extended 10 hours per night during training camps (compared to their normal 7–8 hours) have shown measurable improvements in sprint times, reaction times, and shooting accuracy within 2–3 weeks.
+A widely cited study of Stanford University basketball players found that 5–7 weeks of sleep extension to 10 hours per night produced significant improvements in sprint times (284ms faster), free throw accuracy (+9%), and 3-point shooting accuracy (+9.2%).
 The performance improvements of sleep extension in athletes are of a comparable order of magnitude to many pharmacological and nutritional ergogenic aids — and without any regulatory concerns.

 What sleep deprivation costs performance